 California's Water Supply Outlook is Serious Business

-To learn about the comprehensive plan to resolve the crisis in the Sacramento-San Joaquin Delta and provide a reliable water supply for California.
+Learn more about the comprehensive conservation plan to resolve the crisis in the Sacramento-San Joaquin Delta and provide a reliable water supply for California.

 The Bay Delta Conservation Plan (BDCP) is a collaborative approach to restore the Sacramento-San Joaquin Bay Delta’s ecosystem and protect California’s water supplies.
-10-minute video by the California Department of Water Resources.
+Watch a 10-minute video by the California Department of Water Resources.